luka-j/stories/README.md

 String but an empty one is falsy. `True` and `False` are predefined constant variables which will raise an ExecutionException in case their modification is attempted, initialized to 1.0 and 0.0 respectively.

+There is a `Null` type, evaluating to either empty String or NaN (i.e. it's definitely false) which is the default for all variables lacking an initial value, including unanswered timed questions.

 #### Evaluating expressions